-Getting ready for revalidation: Saturday afternoon we are delivering a session aimed at pharmacists from all sectors, examining how delegates can ensure they are ready for GPhC revalidation.
-This session will also enable delegates to engage with RPS Faculty, research and mentoring.
+Getting ready for revalidation: Saturday afternoon we are delivering a session aimed at pharmacists from all sectors, enabling delegates to engage with RPS Faculty, research and mentoring.

 Making best practice common practice – quality and effectiveness in every interaction: Sunday’s plenary session and workshops will focus on improving health literacy and the provision of person-centred, safe and effective pharmacy services.
-The workshops may include:
+An outline of each workshop is available below:

-During the lunch breaks there will be an opportunity for delegates to attend satellite sessions on topics such as Prescription for Excellence Automation pilots, social media and professional identity as well as the RPS research toolkit.
+During the lunch breaks there will be an opportunity for delegates to attend satellite sessions on topics such as social media and professional identity as well as the RPS research toolkit.

 There will be opportunity to submit abstracts and posters highlighting your audit, research, quality improvement or case study work from all settings.
 These will be featured in our sharing zone which will also include pharmaceutical industry exhibition stands.
 The deadline for submission of these has now been reached (Update from August 2017).